ColorlibHQ/gentelella/vendors/flot/docs/API.md

     redraws (e.g. from a mousemove).
 You can get to the overlay by setting up a drawOverlay hook.
-    This function will also trigger the dispatching of the 'onDrawingDone' custom event, which can be used to notify listeners (drawOverlay hooks) about the finishing of a drawing operation.
+    This function will also trigger the dispatching of the 'onDrawingDone' custom event on the eventholder, and 'drawingdone' event on the placeholder, which can be used to notify listeners about the finishing of a drawing operation (drawOverlay hooks).
     Use addEventListener('onDrawingDone', callback) and
-    removeEventListener('onDrawingDone', callback), to register and unregister
+    removeEventListener('onDrawingDone', callback) to register and
+    unregister handlers for 'onDrawingDone' event, or use
+    $('#placeholder').bind('drawingdone', callback) and
+    $('#placeholder').unbind('drawingdone', callback) to
-    handlers for 'onDrawingDone' event.
+    register and unregister handlers for 'drawingdone' event.

  - width()/height()